Atlas Shrugged

 Sebastian: 19

-“I will not have that book in my house!”
+“I WILL NOT HAVE that book in my house!”

 “But, Dad—”

 “I gave it to him, Charles,” came the stern voice of Sebastian’s mother, who emerged from the kitchen to find out what had set Sebastian’s father off on one of his weird kicks.
 He had a lot of those.
-“He needs to know something other than—” She gestured around at the immaculate but broken down living room.
+“He needs to know something other than—” She gestured around at the immaculate but broken-down living room.
 “This.”

 “Oh, don’t you start with me, Dianne.”